 Head to Bar Roma for great rustic Italian food, and to feel like you just stepped into “Charming Italian Countryside Home” magazine.
 The space has a lot of wood and distressed furniture, plus bags of flour lying around to remind you that they make all their pastas in-house.
 There’s an entire menu section dedicated to meatballs, with varieties including spicy pork belly and veal.
 But we like coming here for their pastas - the cacio e pepe is fantastic, and you can’t go wrong ordering whatever pasta is the special for the day.

 This is a popular neighborhood breakfast and lunch spot, and the breakfast is what you want to focus on when you’re here.
 They have everything from bacon-wrapped baked eggs to cinnamon roll French toast to a crab cake benedict.
 The space looks a little like a farmhouse, and gets crowded quickly, so unless you get here really early, expect a wait.

 It’s impossible to have a bad date night at Vincent.
 Literally impossible.
-If a date goes badly here, you need to reevaluate either yourself or the person you were with, because Vincent is a slam dunk.
+If a date goes badly here, you need to reevaluate either yourself or the person you were with.
 Go for dinner, order a nice bottle of wine, and share some small plates (like the chicken liver mousse) and one of their five preparations of mussels (the house specialty).

 Before Sushi Mike opened the new fancy digs in the West Loop, there was the original in Andersonville.
 This location has the same quality sushi, just in a more laid-back environment.
 So come here for sushi that’s good and reasonably priced.
 Tanoshii is perfect for a weekday dinner or low-key date night.